-Section 2 amends Section 301 of the Oregon Resource Conservation Act: to replace references to the "Deschutes River Basin Working Group" with the "Deschutes River Conservancy Working Group"; redefine a quorum to mean eight of the qualified Working Group members appointed and eligible to serve; extend the participation of the Bureau of Reclamation in the Deschutes River Conservancy through fiscal year 2015; and authorize \$2 million in appropriations for each of fiscal years 2006 through 2015.
-COST AND BUDGETARY CONSIDERATIONS The following estimate of costs of this measure has been provided by the Congressional Budget Office.
-S. 166-Deschutes River Conservancy Reauthorization Act of 2005 Summary: S. 166 would authorize the appropriation of \$10 million over the 2006-2010 period, and another \$10 million over the 2011-2015 period, for ecosystem restoration projects in the Deschutes River basin in Oregon.
-Assuming appropriation of the authorized amounts, CBO estimates that implementing S. 166 would cost \$7 million over the 2005-2010 period, with the remaining \$13 million to be spent after 2010.
+Section 2 amends section 301 of the Oregon Resource Conservation Act: to replace references to the "Deschutes River Basin Working Group" with the "Deschutes River Conservancy Working Group"; redefine a quorum to mean eight of the qualified Working Group members appointed and eligible to serve; extend the participation of the Bureau of Reclamation in the Deschutes River Conservancy through fiscal year 2016; and authorize \$2 million in appropriations for each of fiscal years 2006 through 2016.
+COST AND BUDGETARY CONSIDERATIONS The following estimate of costs of this measure has been provided by the Congressional Budget Office: S. 263-Deschutes River Conservancy Reauthorization Act of 2007 Summary: S. 263 would authorize the appropriation of \$2 million a year over the 2007-2016 period for ecosystem restoration projects in the Deschutes River basin in Oregon.
+Assuming appropriation of the authorized amounts, CBO estimates that implementing S. 263 would cost \$7 million over the 2008-2012 period, with the remaining funds to be spent after 2012.
 Enacting the legislation would not affect direct spending or revenues.
-S. 166 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act (UMRA).
+S. 263 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act (UMRA).
 The bill would benefit local and tribal governments participating in the Deschutes River Conservancy by authorizing funds for restoration projects.
 Any costs to governmental entities, including matching funds, would result from complying with conditions for receiving federal assistance.

-Estimated cost to the Federal Government: For this estimate, CBO assumes that the amounts specified in S. 166 will be appropriated for each year and that outlays will follow the historical spending pattern for similar activities.
-The estimated budgetary impact of S. 166 is shown in the following table.
+Estimated cost to the Federal Government: For this estimate, CBO assumes that this bill will be enacted toward the end of 2007 and the amounts specified in S. 263 will be appropriated for each year.
+In addition, we assume that outlays will follow the historical spending pattern for similar activities.
+The estimated budgetary impact of S. 263 is shown in the following table.
 The costs of this legislation fall within budget function 300 (natural resources and environment).

-By f By fiscal year, in millions of dollars- 2006 2007 2008 2009 2010 CHANGES TO SPENDING SUBJECT TO APPROPRIATION Authorization Level 2 2 2 2 2 Estimated Outlays 1 2 2 2 \ = Less than \$500,000 Intergovernmental and private-sector impact: S. 166 contains no intergovernmental or private-sector mandates as defined in UMRA.
+By fiscal year, in millions of dollars-

+2008 2009 2010 2011 2012

+CHANGES TO SPENDING SUBJECT TO APPROPR RIATION

+Authorization Level 2 2 2 2 2

+Estimated Outlays 1 2 2 2

+Note: \ = Less than \$500,000.

+Intergovernmental and private-sector impact: S. 263 contains no intergovernmental or private-sector mandates as defined in UMRA.
 The bill would benefit local and tribal governments participating in the Deschutes River Conservancy by authorizing funds for restoration projects.
-Any costs associated to governmental entities, including matching funds, would result from complying with conditions for receiving federal assistance.
-Estimate prepared by: Federal Costs: Rachel Milberg; Impact on State, Local, and Tribal Governments: Lisa Ramirez-Branum; Impact on the Private Sector: Selena Caldera.
+Any costs to governmental entities, including matching funds, would result from complying with conditions for receiving federal assistance.
+Estimate prepared by: Federal Costs: Julie Middleton.
+Impact on State, Local, and Tribal Governments: Lisa Ramirez-Branum.
+Impact on the Private Sector: Craig Cammarata.
 Estimate approved by: Peter H. Fontaine, Deputy Assistant Director for Budget Analysis.
-REGULATORY IMPACT EVALUATION In compliance with paragraph 11(b) of rule XXVI of the Standing Rules of the Senate, the Committee makes the following evaluation of the regulatory impact which would be incurred in carrying out S. 166.
+REGULATORY IMPACT EVALUATION In compliance with paragraph 11(b) of rule XXVI of the Standing Rules of the Senate, the Committee makes the following evaluation of the regulatory impact which would be incurred in carrying out S. 263.
 The bill is not a regulatory measure in the sense of imposing Government-established standards or significant economic responsibilities on private individuals and businesses.
 No personal information would be collected in administering the program.
 Therefore, there would be no impact on personal privacy.
-Little, if any, additional paperwork would result from the enactment of S. 166, as ordered reported.
+Little, if any, additional paperwork would result from the enactment of S. 263.